-4.1 This section details the processes undertaken by the CDSP, to appoint an ISE using a tender process

-- 4.1.1 The CDSP will prepare a tender document to be sent when required to all Interested Parties - 4.1.2 The tender will detail - (a) that the aim of the tender is to appoint a Party, the ISE, to compile a publicly available ISM and ISMM that is used in the creation of the ISM; - (b) that the ISE will create a methodology, an ISMM, to populate the ISM annually (the cadence of the production of the ISMM and the ISMM, and the Independent Shrinkage Factor may need to change cadence if appropriate); Multir - (c) that the ISE must provide the necessary information to Code Parties in good time to allow the update of the ISM by the 1st July each year or a date(s) as deemed appropriate; (d) the ISE must hold a public consultation to gravity an opportunity to allow Code Parties to discuss the ISM and ISMM, in accordance with the timetable contained within this Framework; (e) the requirement to allow Code Parties to submit representations and queries with regard to the ISM in accordance with the timetable contained within this Framework; (f) that the ISE must consider adjusting ISM and/or the ISMM in response to those - representations: (g) that the ISE must adhere to the Generic Terms of Reference contained within this Framework, as well as any other criteria The Committee notifies to the CDSP prior to the - (h) that the ISE maintains good relations with The Committee and the CDSP phote available for discussion on any relevant issues, and to answer any general queries - promptly.
-4.1.3 When issued, the tender will be for an initial term as agreed with the CDSP , with an option to extend.
-Tenure shall be less than [2] years. - 4.1.4 The CDSP will administer the tender process and will conduct it in accordance with all relevant legislation and generally accepted best practice. - 4.1.5 Each tender response will in particular detail:
+- 4.1 This section details the processes undertaken by the CDSP, to appoint an ISE using a tender - 4.1.1 The CDSP will prepare a tender document to be sent when required to all Interested - Parties.
+4.1.2 The tender will detail: - (a) that the aim of the tender is to appoint a Party, the ISE, to compile a publicly available ISM and ISMM that is used in the creation of the ISM - (b) that the ISE will create a methodology, an ISMM, to populate the ISM annually (the cadence of the production of the ISMM and the ISM may need to change, cadence if appropriate); - (c) that the ISE must provide the necessary information to Code Parties in good time to allow the update of the ISM by the 1st July each year or a date(s) as deemed appropriate; (d) the ISE must hold a public consultation to provide an opportunity to allow Code Parties to discuss the ISM and ISMM, in accordance with the timetable contained within this Framework: - (e) the requirement to allow Code Parties to submit representations and queries with regard to the ISM in accordance with the timetable contained within this Framework; (f) that the ISE must consider adjusting ISM and/or the ISMM in response to those - (g) that the ISE must adhere to the Generic Terms of Reference contained within this Framework, as well as any other criteria The Committee notifies to the CDSP prior to the tender document being issued; and (h) that the ISE maintains good relations with The Committee and the CDSP to be - available for discussion on any relevant issues, and to answer any general gueries - 4.1.3 When issued, the tender will be for an initial term as agreed with the CDSP, with an option to - extend.
+Tenure shall be less than [2] years.
+4.1.4 The CDSP will administer the tender process and will conduct it in accordance with all relevant legislation and generally accepted best practice.

-Formatted: Indent: Left: 1.84 cm.
-First line: 0.01 cm.
-Right: 6.94 cm, Space Before: 0.25 pt, Line spacing: Multiple 1.1 li
+- 4.1.5 Each tender response will in particular detail:

-(a) how the prospective ISE will comply with the Generic Terms of Reference and any other criteria agreed prior to the tender

-- (b) an outline of the method to be used by the prospective ISE, and why such a proposed solution would be suitable;

-(c) an outline of the data that would need to be collated for such use, and the methods to be used for acquiring such data;

-- (d) the likely time for such work to be carried out:
+(a) how the prospective ISE will comply with the Generic Terms of Reference and any - other criteria agreed prior to the tender; (b) an outline of the method to be used by the prospective ISE, and why such a proposed solution would be suitable: - (c) an outline of the data that would need to be collated for such use, and the methods to be used for acquiring such data; - (d) the likely time for such work to be carried out; (e) the cost of performing the services;

-(c) the cost of performing the services; (f) contact details that a Code Party may use to query any aspect of the tender or the ISM, ISMM and Independent Shrinkage Multiplication Factor when produced.
-The ISE shall confirm to the CDSP before their appointment that they do not hold any interest or duty which would or potentially would conflict with the performance of their duties under their contract with the CDSP
+- (f) contact details that a Code Party may use to query any aspect of the tender or the ISM and ISMM when produced.
+The ISE shall confirm to the CDSP before their appointment that they do not hold any interest or duty which would or potentially would conflict with the performance of their duties under their contract with the CDSP;

-- (g) their independence and impartiality, and their process for identifying and managing conflicts of interest during the lifetime of the contract. - 4.1.6 Once all tenders have been received the CDSP will select in accordance with the evaluation criteria the top-ranked tender for appointment.
+- (g) their independence and impartiality, and their process for identifying and managing - conflicts of interest during the lifetime of the contract.